stefanwatt/sandr/README.md

 1. You have to type boilerplate every time
 2. You cannot easily jump between search and replace terms
 3. You cannot get back to your previous search and replace terms easily
+4. You cannot easily use the highlighted text as input for the search and replace terms

 ## The Solutions: